 When someone thinks they have nothing to lose, even physical hazards seem like less of a problem.
 Compounding this danger is the fact that many depressives are prone to self-medicating with anything from alcohol to illegal narcotics, disregarding the immediate and long-term consequences in favor of escaping a persistently sad, empty state of being at least for a while.

 The possible results aren't limited to drunk driving or addiction.
-In a moment when they aren't capable of caring, depression sufferers may make decisions that will negatively affect their relationships and careers without a second thought.
+In a moment when they aren't capable of caring, those with depression may make decisions that will negatively affect their relationships and careers without a second thought.
 If someone who used to be protective of his physical possessions - a car, a CD collection, anything that has emotional value to him - suddenly becomes careless about it, definitely take notice.
 It may indicate depression or some other kind of psychiatric evolution, but neither of these is easy to go through alone.

 Depression is not exclusively a mental illness.
 It involves the mind, the emotions as well as the rest of the body.
 It can be a contributing factor to many other health conditions, ranging from heart disease to poor digestion to frequent headaches.
 Bodily pain that doesn't respond to medical treatment is also common.